Doctor of Nursing Practice

 - A student cohort will be enrolled each academic year in the full time, 5 semester long program.

-- The prescribed curriculum has been designed for the working advanced practice nurse and uses a blend of on-campus and on-line (Blackboard) delivery systems.
+- The prescribed curriculum has been designed for the working advanced practice nurse.

 - The on-campus classes are conducted one weekend a month (Friday, Saturday and Sunday) during fall and spring and over four weekends during the summer session.